Ginjinha in Lisbon: 4 Authentic Places to Drink It

 You find it sold at upscale eateries to street festivals.
 Ginja is made of Morello cherries and is smaller than the average cherry.

-Ginja is a popular souvenir to buy and take home, and you can find ginjinha bottles sold at some of the best ginja places.
+Ginja is a popular souvenir to buy and take home, and you can find ginjinha in so many stores around Lisbon.

-While you can go on a guided tour of the ginjinha Lisbon, you can enjoy this Portuguese souvenir at any of these places.
+While you can go on a guided tour of the Ginjinha, you can try Ginjinha by yourself at these spots.

 Ginjinha Espinheira